 9 Top Relaxing Nature Places In The World

-Most of us could probably use a vacation that allows stress to melt away.
+Most of us could probably use a vacation that relieves stress.
 More than three-quarters of adults in the U.S. say they frequently experience symptoms of stress, and what better way to combat it than to travel to a beautiful, peaceful destination?
 You can’t go wrong with any of these top relaxing options.

 - mountain ranges,

 - dreamy ancient towns perched on high cliffs, and

 - parks that attract millions of people from all over the world.

 Certain attractions may be temporarily closed or require reservations.
 Some restaurants are currently offering pickup only.
 Hours/availability may have changed.

 May is Mental Health Month, and we’re sure it’s not just us that feels like the last pandemic years put our mental (and physical!) health through the wringer.

 Even if you don’t typically struggle with mental health or don’t have a diagnosed mental illness, the past couple of years has been TOUGH.

 With travel becoming easier and lower-risk, it’s a great time to start thinking about some upcoming vacation plans!